 COVID-19 is an advanced threat against humanity, requiring a broad-based combination of effects to defeat.

-This Note analyzes complex linkages in a YouTube video from the MIT Center for Transportation and Logistics: The Corona Virus and the Impact on the Global Supply Chain.
+This Note uses critical thinking to analyze complex linkages in a YouTube video from the MIT Center for Transportation and Logistics: The Corona Virus and the Impact on the Global Supply Chain.

 Let’s explore how to gain advantages by comparing analog and digital characteristics of the Information Environment (IE).